mratose/cryptoAppComparison/README.md

 COntains a constant class that holds Constansts such as APIKey, Database parameters, APIPath which do not change.

  ## app.py
- This is my flask web application
+ This is my flask web application to display OHLCV chart